-This post provides exhaustive list of skills and qualities a payroll accountant needs to have to be effective in their career, please, read on:
+This post provides exhaustive list of payroll accountant skills and qualities you need to have to be effective in your duties and build a successful payroll career.

 Who is a Payroll Accountant?